ammriteshh/ammriteshh/README.md

 ## 👨‍💻 About Me
 - 🌱 I’m currently learning **C++** and **DSA** through documentation and projects.
 - 💻 I enjoy working with **React**, **Next.js**, and **Tailwind CSS** to create modern and responsive web applications.
-- 📚 I’ve completed courses like **Web and Mobile Testing with Selenium**.
+- 📚 I’ve completed courses like **Web and Mobile Testing with Selenium and Cloud Computing**.
 - 🌐 I’ve built projects like an **e-commerce website** and a **portfolio website** using HTML, CSS, JavaScript, and Bootstrap.
 - 📍 I'm from **Varanasi, Uttar Pradesh**.